UyiDEV/website/README.md

 8. Enable the new site configuration with `a2ensite`.
 9. Reload, restart, start, and check Apache2 status using `systemctl`.

-## Part 4: Verify IP and Configure HTTPS with a Free SSL Certificate
+## Step 4: Verify IP and Configure HTTPS with a Free SSL Certificate

 1. Verify the cloned webpage by copying the IP address of your instance and pasting it into a browser.
 2. Create a domain for your webpage and connect it to your instance’s IP address (e.g., **exam.omoruyiosakue.tech**).

-## Set up HTTPS using a free SSL certificate from Let’s Encrypt
+### Set up HTTPS using a free SSL certificate from Let’s Encrypt

 1. Install the necessary packages: